sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: Make an attack roll against a Gu Master within range.
 On a hit, their primeval sea is tainted and has only a quarter effectiveness, costing them 4 times as many portions to activate Gu as normal.
 To remove this effect, the defending Gu Master must empty their primeval sea completely.

+### One-stretch Golden Light Gu
+*Rank 1 Guard*

+Cost: 2 portions

+Range: Self

+Health: 12

+Food: <!-- TODO ->

+Keywords: [**Sustained**]

+Effect: While sustained, a 1 meter radius sphere of light surrounds you and blocks attacks and objects from entering.
+When an attack from outside the sphere hits a creature inside the sphere, the sphere takes the damage instead, though the defender can still dodge the attack.
+For every point of damage the sphere takes, you lose 1 portion of primeval essence.
+If the sphere takes more than 20 damage from a single attack, it breaks, the remainder of the damage is dealt to the defender, and One-stretch Golden Light Gu takes 2d6 damage as backlash.
+The sphere does not block sonic damage.

 ### Shimmer Gu
 *Rank 2 Concealment*